 Keyword clustering isn’t new but it is a concept that not everyone is using – though they should.
 Back in the day – like way way back in the day when mobile phones didn’t exist and people built websites using tables – search engine professionals would optimize each page of a website for a single keyword.
 In this ancient world, a website would have two separate pages optimized for cute kitten memes and memes of cute kittens … because they were two separate keywords.
 Yeah, silly.

 The ghosts of this day still exist, though.
 The world’s most popular WordPress SEO Plugin – Yoast – still asks for a single focus keyword that it then uses robotically to tell you how well you’ve optimized your page for a single keyword.
 Keyword clustering – on the other hand – is a technique for creating groups of similar keywords that can be used to optimize website content in place of a single keyword.

-This blog post covers the concepts of keyword clustering and gives detailed instruction for how to create keyword groups using our favorite keyword clustering tool by Serpstat.
+This blog post covers the concepts of keyword clustering and gives detailed instruction for how to create keyword groups using two popular SEO tools Serpstat and SE Ranking.
 We’ll follow up with a second blog post about Serpstat’s Text Analysis tool that takes the process to the next level by using keyword clusters to analyze the on-page content of a single web page and make suggestions for content improvement based on other high ranking pages associated with that same keyword group.

 Table of contents

 - Why bother?

 - How are keywords grouped together?